RiiConnect24/Wii-Guide/_pages/en_US/usbloadergx.md

 To play games, we recommend using an external hard drive for your Wii.
 Flash drives are not recommended, and may have varying results even between the same product.
 {: .notice--info}

 Make sure your USB drive is formatted as FAT32.
-Do not format it as other types such as exFAT or extFS. <br>You may format it as NTFS or WBFS, but NTFS doesn't work with The Homebrew Channel or Nintendont, and WBFS is an obsolete filesystem that can only store Wii games.
+Do not format it as other types such as exFAT or extFS. <br>You may format it as NTFS or WBFS, but NTFS doesn't work with a majority of apps like The Homebrew Channel and Nintendont, and WBFS is an obsolete filesystem that can only store Wii games.
 {: .notice--info}

 #### Instructions